Flash-ROM/prebuilts_sdk/tools/README-jack-server.md

 See [Starting the server](#starting-the-server) above.

-### If your computer becomes unresponsive during compilation or if you experience Jack compilations
+### If your computer becomes unresponsive during compilation:

+You can improve the situation by reducing the number of jack simultaneous compilations by editing your `$HOME/.jack-server/config.properties` and changing jack.server.max-service to a lower value and then restarting the server.

-failing on `Out of memory error.`:
+### If you experience Jack compilations failing on `Out of memory error.`:

-You can improve the situation by reducing the number of jack simultaneous compilations by editing your `$HOME/.jack-server/config.properties` and changing jack.server.max-service to a lower value.
+You can improve the situation by reducing the number of jack simultaneous compilations by editing your `$HOME/.jack-server/config.properties` and changing jack.server.max-service to a lower value and then restarting the server.
+If this is not enough, you may change the arguments used to start the server jvm and force a greater maximum Java heap size ("-Xmx"):
+- Stop the server using `jack-admin stop-server`, then:
+- If you start the server manually:
+`JACK_SERVER_VM_ARGUMENTS="-Xmx2g -Dfile.encoding=UTF-8 -XX:+TieredCompilation" jack-admin start-server`
+- If you use the jack server in the android tree then
+`export ANDROID_JACK_VM_ARGS="-Xmx2g -Dfile.encoding=UTF-8 -XX:+TieredCompilation"`
+and restart your build command.

 ### If you have trouble starting the server